 Your space needs to be just the right size for you and your employees.
 With the right amount of square footage, you will be able to achieve an efficient layout that utilizes the entire space.
 Plus, you will only be paying for the amount of space you truly need.

 While many things in a commercial space can be changed, location is not one of them.
-If you find yourself in a location that doesn’t meet your expectation, or you are pining to be in the hottest and newest part of town, you might want to start making plans to relocate.
+If you find yourself in a location that doesn’t meet your expectations, or you are pining to be in the hottest and newest part of town, you might want to start making plans to relocate.
 There are many factors that go into relocating, but the most important one is to start planning early.

 You will find properties offering all kinds of amenities.
 Some amenities are pretty basic, like security and reliable infrastructure.
 Some are nice to have, like close proximity to transit and food and beverage options.
-Premium options like a health/fitness center or rooftop deck will be offered in the higher end buildings.
+Premium options like a health/fitness center or rooftop deck will be offered in the higher-end buildings.
 Maybe take a quick survey of your employees and see if they are happy with their current amenities.

 Rent can be one of your biggest expenses in business.
 Are you confident you are paying market rates?
 If you signed a lease without representation you might want to consider having a tenant rep broker review your lease and determine if your rate reflects the market.
 Don’t keep throwing money out the window if there are better alternatives out there for you.